fjarboleda/LizardSpock/README.md

 When you play with a computer the result wil be different and the percent of simbol choose will be not linear random.

+Frist let gonna write a game test about test of concept.